New Zealand to Keep Queen Elizabeth II as Head of State

 “The present Queen has been competent in the performance of her duties and she turns 84 this very day.
 I wish her a happy birthday.”Filed under British Royals

-Tagged British Commonwealth, Elizabeth II, New Zealand, Republicanism, The Duke of Cambridge.
+Tagged Commonwealth of Nations, Elizabeth II, New Zealand, Republicanism, The Duke of Cambridge.